French submarine Diane (NN4): Pre-World War II

-During a visit to Bénodet, France, Diane lost a member of her crew on 25 May 1937 who drowned while attempting to swim about 300 m from shore to Diane.
-The incident occurred after he and three other crewmen had returned to shore when the boat they tried to use to reach Diane began to fill with water, and three of the men decided to swim to Diane.
+Diane lost a member of her crew on 25 May 1937, during a visit to Bénodet, France, who drowned while attempting to swim about 300 m from shore to Diane.
+The incident occurred after he and three other crewmen had returned to shore.
+When the boat that they were trying to use to reach Diane began to fill with water, three of the men decided to swim to Diane.
+One of them did not make it.

 World War II

 French Navy

 When World War II began on 1 September 1939 with the German invasion of Poland, Diane was part of the 14th Submarine Division — a part of the 2nd Submarine Squadron in the 6th Squadron — along with the submarines Ariane, Danaé, and Eurydice, based at Oran in Algeria.
 France entered the war on the side of the Allies on 3 September 1939.
 Diane subsequently patrolled in the Atlantic Ocean in the vicinity of Madeira.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 The Battle of France ended in France's defeat and an armistice with Germany and Italy on 22 June 1940.
-When the armistice when into effect on 25 June 1940, Diane still was based at Oran.
+When the armistice went into effect on 25 June 1940, Diane still was based at Oran.